 Today, the dell is a beautiful, popular roadside picnic spot and family-friendly hiking destination.
-While it’s not a long hike, it’s an exceptionally beautiful one.
-And with three waterfalls on a relatively moderate, short trail, it’s a must-visit for families with children.
+While the trail doesn’t offer a long hike, it’s an exceptionally beautiful one.
+And with three waterfalls on a relatively moderate, short trail, it’s pretty much a must-visit if you’re in the area.

 The adventure begins at the dell’s western parking area (view maps and driving directions), hiking northeast on the Bartram Trail.
 The hike passes a picnic area, following the banks of a pebble-lined stream.
 The hike turns left at .15 mile, hiking northbound toward Becky Branch Falls.
 The Bartram Trail climbs through several sharp switchbacks, gaining elevation before carefully crossing Warwoman Road.
 The climb continues, passing an old spring house.
 Wildflowers and fern thrive in this shady, sun-dappled forest.

 The hike reaches Becky Branch Falls at .3 mile, catching views of the waterfall from a small wood-railed bridge.
 Framed in leathery, blue-green rhododendron leaves, Becky Branch spills down stair-stepped rock before pooling below the waterfall.
-Becky Branch Falls is a beautiful, misty, easily accessed waterfall – and it’s easy to see why it’s one of Rabun County’s most popular.
+It’s a beautiful, misty, easily accessed waterfall – and it’s easy to see why it’s one of Rabun County’s most popular.

 From the waterfall, the Bartram Trail hikes eastbound before arcing to the north, traveling to Martin Creek Falls and the view-packed summits of Pinnacle Knob and Rabun Bald.
-This hike turns around at the waterfall, descending and crossing Warwoman Road and re-entering Warwoman Dell.
+This hike turns around at the waterfall, descending and crossing the road and re-entering Warwoman Dell.
 After descending through switchbacks alongside a small waterfall, the hike turns left, continuing the dell’s loop trail.
-The trail passes through Warwoman Dell’s eastern parking area, crosses Becky Branch by a wood bridge, and hangs a left at .5 mile at the creekside pavilion.
+The trail passes through the dell’s eastern parking area, crosses Becky Branch by a wood bridge, and hangs a left at .5 mile at the creekside pavilion.